KavyaPallamreddy/PetClinic_Application/README.md

 #### 5. Used Terraform  to create private VPC, Subnets, AWS EKS Kubernetes Cluster and install Helm Provider
 #### 6. Used Helm to Continuously Deploy and Scale the application on AWS EKS Kubernetes Cluster

-## Project structure

-* Dockerfile - Contains commands to build and run the docker image
-* Jenkinsfile - Contains the pipeline script which will help in building, testing and deploying the application
-* deployment.yaml - [Kubernetes deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) file for the application
-* service.yaml - [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service/) file for the application